markmi/acpphint/README.md

 LICENSE.md                (the overall license: GPLv2)
 acpphint_src/LICENSE.md   (GPLv2 for HINT code variations)
-acpphint_example_data/LICENSE.md (None for the example data) other_src_used/LICENSE.md (OpenBSD-vintage ISC source)
+acpphint_example_data/LICENSE.md (None for the example data) other_src_used/LICENSE.md (OpenBSD-vintage-ISC source)
 ```
-Overall, each `acpphint*-NAME` program is licensed as GPLv2 (not earlier, not later).
-But building the `acpphint related code does build some OpenBSD-vintage-ISC licensed source files, those under `other_src_used/ instead of under `acpphint_src/.
-Some resulting object files are linked into the acpphint\*-NAME related programs (GPLv2 programs).
+Overall, each `acpphint*-NAME` program is licensed as GPLv2 (not earlier, not
+later).
+But building the `acpphint related code does build some
+OpenBSD-vintage-ISC licensed source files, those under `other_src_used/ instead
+of under `acpphint_src/.
+Some resulting object files are linked into the
+acpphint\*-NAME related programs (GPLv2 programs).

-See the `acpphint_src/LICENSE.md` for the GPLv2 license text that applies to the files in `acpphint_src/` and to the binary files containing code from them.
-As I have the things structured, programs that do not have names that start with `acpphint do not contain code from acpphint_src/` ( just from other_src_used/` ).
+See the `acpphint_src/LICENSE.md` for the GPLv2 license text that applies to the
+files in `acpphint_src/` and to the binary files containing code from them.
+As I
+have the things structured, programs that do not have names that start with
+`acpphint do not contain code from acpphint_src/` ( just from `other_src_used/` ).

-See the `other_src_used/LICENSE.md` for the OpenBSD-vintage ISC license text that applies to just the source files in `other_src_used/` and to any binaries not containing code from `acpphint_src/` source files.
+See the `other_src_used/LICENSE.md` for the OpenBSD-vintage-ISC license text
+that applies to just the source files in `other_src_used/` and to any binaries
+not containing code from `acpphint_src/` source files.

-Note: The original HINT's copyright holder, Iowa State University Research Foundation, Inc., reported that, despite how HINT was mistakenly distributed back then, the intended license was GPLv2 without any "or later" status: exactly GPLv2.
+Note: The original HINT's copyright holder, Iowa State University Research
+Foundation, Inc., reported that, despite how HINT was mistakenly distributed
+back then, the intended license was GPLv2 without any "or later" status: exactly
+GPLv2.
 This is what sets the license for the source code in `acpphint_src/`.
+(I
-(I did not bother to make distinct licensing for the `acpphint_src/makefile.*` examples.)
-That code's license in turn sets the overall license to also be GLPv2 (no earlier, no later), despite OpenBSD_vintage ISC licensed source in `other_src_used/` also being built and linked in.
+did not bother to make distinct licensing for the `acpphint_src/makefile.*`
+examples.)
+That code's license in turn sets the overall license to also be GLPv2
+(no earlier, no later), despite OpenBSD_vintage-ISC licensed source in
+`other_src_used/` also being built and linked in.
 ##### Changelog . . .
 ###### [0.1.24] 2021-Jul-06 (start) . . .
-2021-???-?? (final)
+2021-Aug-23 (final)
 Additions
-- Add HoneyComb tests for at least FreeBSD.
+- Add HoneyComb tests and related files.

-- Add code based on C++20 --and some C++17 that is now
+- Add some code based on C++20 --and some C++17 that is
-  available: The output of the scales vs. the known
+  now available: The output of the scales vs. the known
   approximation to the result now uses std::to_chars
   for the floating point output when available.

-- Pending: Start a round of updating to more modern
-  FreeBSD and other OS vintages.

-- Pending: Add some gnuplot .gp files for exploring
-  the new data.

 Changes
+- A round of updating to more modern FreeBSD and, for
+  the HoneyComb and the MACCHIATObin Double Shot, Fedora
+  34. Only FreeBSD is tested in other contexts this time.

+- Add/replace gnuplot .gp files (for exploring just
+  the new data and the older OverDrive 1000 data
+  that I've kept).

+- Update to g++ 11 use.

+- For just HoneyComb, also provide tests and supporting
+  files for the main FreeBSD system clang (12).

 - Update minor things in the sources to silence new
-  warnings.
+  warnings and the like.

+- Update the FreeBSD "cpu lock down" code in
+  other_src_used to work within just whatever cpuset
+  is active for the process.

+- Update various \*.md files to track what has been
+  going on.

 Removals
 - The OverDrive 1000 and the other PowerMac11,2 "bit